boolean-uk/java-tdd-oop-bank-challenge/domain-model.md

 ```
 As a customer,
 So I can keep a record of my finances,
-I want to generate bank statements with transaction dates, amounts, and balance at the time of transaction.
+I want to generate bankBranch statements with transaction dates, amounts, and balance at the time of transaction.
 ```
 ```
 As a customer,